 - Excursions and onboard experiences can be booked starting at 75 days out from your cruise (at midnight) for first time cruises.
 It will be earlier if you have Castaway Cay Club status or are cruising concierge.

-- Online check-in starts 30 days from your embarkation date (also at midnight.)
+- Online check-in dates depend on your Castaway Cay member status and room type.
+Pearl and Concierge guests can check in as early as 40 days prior to sailing.
+Platinum is 38 days, Gold is 35 days and Silver Castaway Cay members can check in 33 days prior to sailing.
+Everyone else can check in 30 days prior to sailing, starting at midnight.
 In order to get an earlier port arrival time, checking in at midnight is recommended, but it’s not required.
 Have images of your documents and headshots saved in a folder on your phone or computer to work through the process more quickly.

 - Upon checking in, you’re assigned a Port Arrival Time (PAT.)
 This is the time you can arrive at the port before boarding.
 You’re also assigned a boarding group #, which determines when you can actually board the ship once you pass the initial checkpoints at port.